János Kriesch

-János Kriesch (29 March 1834 – 21 October 1888) was a Hungarian hydro-biologist, zoologist, agronomist, corresponding member of the Hungarian Academy of Sciences.
+János Kriesch (29 March 1834 – 21 October 1888) was a Hungarian hydrobiologist, zoologist, agronomist, and corresponding member of the Hungarian Academy of Sciences.
 He served as Director-General of Budapest Zoo & Botanical Garden for a short time in 1868.

-His zoological work has primarily focused on the inspection of fishes, furthermore he was among the first Hungarian representatives of Social Darwinism.
+His zoological work has primarily focused on the inspection of fishes and furthermore was among the first Hungarian representatives of Social Darwinism.
 One of his pupils was Lajos Méhelÿ.
 His son was Aladár Körösfői-Kriesch, a famous painter and artist.